josephsmithberger/XogotDocs/Documentation.docc/Manual/platform/android/android_plugin.md

 1. If the plugin exposes Kotlin or Java methods to be called from GDScript, they must be annotated with @UsedByGodot.
 The name called from GDScript **must match the method name exactly**.
-There is **no** coercing snake_case to camelCase.
+There is **no** coercing `snake_case` to `camelCase`.
 For example, from GDScript:

 if Engine.has_singleton("MyPlugin"):
     var singleton = Engine.get_singleton("MyPlugin")